 - First, and most importantly, take your time.
 Don't expect to do a health check in 5 minutes.
 Chickens alter their behavior when you are around, so take a seat and be quiet.
 After about 15 minutes, the chickens will return to their normal routine, and you'll be able to observe them accurately.

 - Listen!
-Chickens make a lot of cooing noises, but your ears can help with a health check-up if you listen carefully.
+Chickens normally make a lot of cooing noises, and your ears can help with a health check-up if you listen carefully.
 Listen for gurgling noises or sneezes (yes, chickens sneeze).
 These are usually signs of respiratory infections and something you should resolve immediately.

 - Look into their eyes.
 It sounds a bit creepy, but it's essential to do for chickens.
 Ammonia build-up will cause scarring in the chicken's eye, so check carefully for any signs of scars.